Yunuuuu/ggalign/cran-comments.md

-This release is a major update that includes a significant rewrite of the internals.
-As a result, it may break reverse dependencies.
-However, since this package is new to CRAN, we have decided to only increment the patch version number and immediately push it to CRAN.
-No issues with reverse dependencies have been detected.
+This release is a major update that includes a significant rewrite of the internals and introduces new features (including new functions and arguments).
+Since this package is new to CRAN, no reverse dependencies exist yet, and we have decided to increment only the patch version number.

+We apologize for the short-term nature of the previous submission.
+We responded by email, but it appears the message was returned.
+We update frequently because the changes introduced in this version are substantial, and we want to avoid users encountering inconsistencies.

 ## R CMD check results
 0 errors | 0 warnings | 1 note